Nynuphar/IDEAL-doc/docs/source/index.rst

 Import study patients - bulk import from a CSV file
 ***************************************************************************************************

 This section explains how to bulk import patients to a new study.
-Before the bulk import, it is important to properly define the data format of a study, so IDEAL "understands" what is being imported.
+Before the bulk import, it is important to properly define the data format of a study, so CHIL "understands" what is being imported.

-The bulk import would be the strategy to onboard an ongoing study to IDEAL, whose patient list has been maintained on Excel (for example).
+The bulk import would be the strategy to onboard an ongoing study to CHIL, whose patient list has been maintained on Excel (for example).

 .. toctree::
    :maxdepth: 1

    import

-IDEAL linkage
+CHIL linkage
 ******************

 This area explains how to inspect the linkage after a bulk import of study patients and how to manually link patients from a study to the hospital.